smaasz/LiquidElectrolytes.jl/README.md

 LiquidElectrolytes.jl
 =====================
 This package is in pre-release state.
-Versions 0.0.x are registered in https://github.com/j-fu/PackageNursery.
+Versions up to 0.0.23 are registered in https://github.com/j-fu/PackageNursery.
 If you trust this registry, you can issue once

 ```